mrmdlab/Segmenthor/README.md

 - feature: new mode ADJUST
     - continuously adjust denoising strength
     - Esc to set the current slice status to "NOT_PARSED" so that user can compute image embedding again
-    - display the original image side by side
 - bugfix: deal with exceptions
     - pressing Space and doing bounding box
     - change to next file before image embedding is done